 There is a myriad of ways to discard old clothing that does not involve donation.
 With a little creativity, you can extend the use of textiles beyond its original purpose and in turn, help to reduce the ever-growing landfill problem.

-Hopefully, the ideas above will help you get started.
+Hopefully, we’ve given you a few ideas on what to do with old clothing that cannot be recycled.
 Feel free to add any additional creative suggestions for old textiles in the comments below – we’d love to expand our list!